NikaSykes/Ocean-Acidification/README.md

 In order to invesigate this question, real world data from various locations was used.

+#
 data here
-This project compaires the average ph levels at three different locations, Miami Florida, Hawaii and Bay of Bengal.
+This project compaires the average pH levels at three different locations, Miami Florida, Hawaii and Bay of Bengal.
 The data used for this project is from ...

 software needed
 This project was done using Jupyter notebook (Python 3 version), launched from Anaconda Navigator.